 - Meet policies provided by department.

 - Discuss any conflict or misunderstanding of work policies or regulations first with immediate supervisor.
-Unresolved issues may be referred to Financial Aid Office.
+Unresolved issues may be referred to student conduct.